7 Essential LVN Interview Questions to Ask

 An LVN candidate being interviewed by a nurse manager.

-Secure talented LVNs in your facility by following a strategic hiring process.
+Securing talented LVNs in your facility requires a strategic hiring process.
 You can attract nurses to your facility with a well-planned LVN job description, which serves as a first impression.
-Carefully select job applicants by verifying their skills and experience on a nursing resume.
-Then, ensure your candidate is a match by asking targeted, customized LVN interview questions.

 As you prepare your LVN interview questions, consider the expectations for the role.
 Licensed vocational nurses function under the direction of a registered nurse, and their job duties can vary significantly.
 Employers should be familiar with the different levels of nursing to inform the interview process.